Lyons Law Group Blog

 February 18, 2026

 Facing foreclosure in Florida can feel overwhelming, but homeowners are not without options.
 Before a foreclosure reaches final judgment, many lenders offer alternatives that may help borrowers avoid losing their home or reduce financial damage.
 Three of the most common foreclosure alternatives in Florida are short sales, loan forbearance, and repayment plans.
-Learning how each option works allows homeowners to
+Learning how each

 Read More